majd-alaarg/Bioinformatic-Protocols-at-Kothary-Lab/RNASeq/Getting Started: Installing nf-core and RNASeq pipeline.md

     #cd to the new nfcore directory
     cd /scratch/$USER/nf-core

-  Contrary to the OHRI's Ottawa Bioinformatics Core's documentation available at the time, I could not use their method of loading a python environment to then install packages with pip, probably due to updates in the pipeline.
+  Contrary to the OHRI's Ottawa Bioinformatics Core's documentation, I could not use their method of loading a python environment to then install packages with pip.
 With the help of the nf-core developer teams, I developed another installation process that does the exact same thing, except with a different python loading method based on the documentation from [The Python Packaging Authority (_PyPA_)](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

 Based on that, execute the following commands to create the environment in which you can install nf-core: